0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 ASCII & Unicode Character Encoding

 Character encoding bridges human-readable text and machine-readable numbers.
 Each character has representations in decimal, hex, binary, and octal.
+This works for any Unicode code point, not just 7-bit ASCII.

 ๐Ÿ“ Character Encoding Explorer